The days of baking bread to wow prospective buyers are gone. In 2021, people looking for their next home have very different expectations.

 Baking bread and brewing coffee might once have been seen as tricks of the trade for selling homes, but Page says buyers are wise to this and they’re best avoided.
 However, getting fresh air in, using air fresheners or lighting candles can still help.

 “Open all the windows before a viewing,” says Husson-Martin.
 “I work out in the country and a lot of people have dogs or horses.
 If you’re not a horsey person then the smell of horse can actually be quite off-putting.
-Letting fresh air in and lighting a candle can really help.
+Letting fresh air in and lighting a candle can really make a difference."

 6. Ship your pets out

-Puppies and kittens might be in high demand as a result of lockdown.
+Puppies and kittens might be in high demand as a result of successive lockdowns.
 But no matter how delightful you find your cat, dog or rare reptile, not everyone is a pet lover.

 It’s best for everyone if you give your pet a break elsewhere while you get on with selling your home.